Csecsi85/Csecsi85/README.md

 - 🔭 I’m currently working on [CoPro](https://github.com/swapout)

-- 🌱 I’m currently improving my skills with **TypeScript and testing with Mocha and Chai**
+- 🌱 I’m currently improving my skills with **TypeScript, GraphQL and testing with Jest**

 - 👯 I’m looking to collaborate on **something interesting**